 This article is written by Frederique Bosveld, Masters student in International Development Studies specialising in Inclusive Innovation, Communication, and Development at Wageningen University (WUR)

-Preface by Birgit Boogaard, professor of African philosophy at Wageningen University (WUR).
+Preface by Birgit Boogaard.
+Birgit teaches courses on African philosophy and social justice at Wageningen University (WUR).

 This blog is student exploration and, as such, a reflection of a learning process: Frederique Bosveld is a Masters student in International Development Studies specialising in Inclusive Innovation, Communication, and Development at Wageningen University (WUR).
 During her Bsc program, she followed the course ‘African philosophy’ and had a hunch that there is a lot to learn from African thinkers that is currently invisible in the debates about ecofeminism, agroecology, and food sovereignty.
 Therefore, in her bachelor’s thesis based on 8 weeks of literature review, she explored overlapping values between social movements and African worldviews.
 Clearly this brings the issue of representation to the front: to what extent can or should a Dutch student write about African philosophy?
 Therefore, students are guided to constantly be self-reflective and be modest about what one may (or may not) understand.
 While this study was limited in its scope, we hope that these reflections on her findings will inspire readers and stimulate conversations.